genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

 > April 26, 2020 updates: new Epidemiology, Diagnostics, and Seroprevalence sections; 2 entries in Media section; 10 new entries in Virology section; 7 entries in the renamed 'Genomics and Phylodynamics' section; many (13) new entries in the PCR and related stuff (attention to new protocols an experiments for detecting the virus in sputum, use of 'dry-swabs', and saliva samples); more on funding opportunities; and some new data sources (3).
+Most of entries now alphabetycally sorted.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).